 The school will take all reasonable steps to ensure that behaviour management techniques are appropriate to the child's age and that corporal punishment is not used or threatened.
 However, staff will be permitted to use appropriate physical intervention in line with Camden's Physical intervention and restraint policy.
-Schools and Nurseries Safeguarding Policies - Camden Safeguarding Children Partnership - CSCP
+Physical-intervention-and-restraint-policy-002.pdf (cscp.org.uk)